Screw Conveyors

 Grain Screw Conveyor

-A tool for the agriculture industry.
-Also known as an agricultural screw elevator, it is used for lifting and loading the material into a truck.
+Common in agriculture, this conveyor, also known as an agricultural screw elevator, is used for lifting and loading grain into trucks.

 Plastic Screw Conveyor

-A type of bulk material transportation system that uses a lightweight rotating helical screw inside a trough or tubular casing to elevate raw materials.
+A lightweight bulk material transport system that moves raw materials using a rotating helical screw inside a trough or tubular casing.

 Cement Screw Conveyor